After two of the worst snow seasons on record, how are we looking for Season 2025?

 About Snowatch®

 Snowatch.com.au is Australia’s longest running dedicated snow forecasting website.
 Owned and operated by Pete ‘The Frog’ Taylor it is well known for pinpointing snow bearing systems up to four weeks out.
 Unlike other weather sites Snowatch® does not rely on automated algorithms to pump out snowfall predictions.
-Pete ‘The Frog’ is up early six days a week from May 1st through to closing weekend in October studying the charts and data before manually inputting forecasts for each resort for the next 15 days as well as adding his thoughts on the long rang outlook.
+Pete ‘The Frog’ is up early 7 days a week from May 1st through to closing weekend in October studying the charts and data before manually inputting forecasts for each resort for the next 15 days as well as adding his thoughts on the long rang outlook.
 Pete ‘The Frog’ also helps out fellow Snowatcher’s answering emails and facebook messages in regards to queries on coming snowfalls.
 There is also a 7 day forecast for the New Zealand snowfields around Queenstown and Wanaka for the Aussies who like to keep an eye out over the ditch.

 • April 27, 2022 at 5:30 pm